google/civics_cdf_validator/README.md

 You can choose to only check one rule by using the -i flag

-election_results_xml_validator validate election_file.xml --xsd nist.xsd -iSchema
+election_results_xml_validator validate election_file.xml --xsd nist.xsd -i Schema

 Or choose to exclude a rule using the -e flag